The NAMI Family-to-Family class is a free 12-week, 30-hour program designed for family members who have loved ones with mental illness.

 The Family-to-Family class is offered twice a year at a Westside Los Angeles location.
 The current summer session at Cedars-Sinai Hospital is in session and filled, but we are accepting pre-registration for future classes.

-Sign up now to pre-register for the Family-to-Family class.
-Registration is required, and classes fill up quickly.
+Sign up now to register for the Family-to-Family class.
+Classes are free but registration is required, and classes fill up quickly.